Remodernised warfare

 With a lower action pace than the sequels, combined with the more down to earth and "boots on the ground" gameplay, makes this feel refreshingly simple and more welcome than later COD instalments futuristic style.
 The flashback, 1980's sniper mission "All ghillied up" feels just as fantastic as it did back then!

 Gameplay holds up, with a less cluttered experience.
 Especially in multiplayer it's evidently so.
-Just three simple bonuses for multiple kills, plus far less annoying perks to equip your character with.
-The fast paced 60fps gunplay, with a precise and satisfying feeling makes this it hold up nicely in both single- and multiplayer.
+Just three simple bonuses for multiple kills, plus fewer annoying perks to equip your character with.
+The smooth 60fps gunplay, with a responsive and satisfying feeling makes this it holds up nicely in both single- and multiplayer.
 The simplicity would be a nice gateway into multiplayer shooters if you have never experienced the genre before, a tip to newcomers to COD.

-To say the game hasn't aged would be lying, while the story and progress of the game hold up, the restricted levels, infinite enemy spawning, cheap grenade spamming and bad sound effects don't.
-It's absolutely the best way to play COD4 for newcomers, or to replay it for veterans like me.
-But I wished it was more fleshed out.
+To say COD4 hasn't aged would be lying, while the intense story and progression through interesting locations and varied scenarios hold up, the restricted levels, infinite enemy spawning, cheap grenade spamming and bad sound effects don't.
+Don’t get me wrong here; it outclasses the original and is without doubt the best way to play COD4 for newcomers and veterans alike.
+But I really wished they’d brought attention to some of the weaknesses of the original and changed them.

-At times, it feels like a 1.5 version of COD4, than a true remaster.
-I understand this was bundled along the deluxe version of the newest COD Infinite Warfare and only recently began selling as a standalone, but I would have enjoyed some more polish.
+At times, it feels more like a 1.5 version of COD4, rather than a true remaster.
+I understand this was bundled along the deluxe version of the newest COD, Infinite Warfare, and only recently began selling as a standalone, but I would've appreciated some more polish.

-At the end of the day, I had fun replaying all the great story moments, plus revisiting the excellent locations both in singleplayer and multiplayer.
-If you've never experienced this game you really should give this a try, it will give you an exact, but re-polished way of playing COD4.
-It's simply just a graphical make over, with no alterations at all to actual game.
+At the end of the day, I had fun replaying all the exceptional story moments, plus revisiting the memorable enviroments both in singleplayer and multiplayer.
+If you've never experienced it, you really should try it.
+Giving you an exact, but re-polished way of playing COD4.
+It's simply just a graphical make over, with no alterations to the core gameplay.

-Ageing aside, it still holds up as one of the most groundbreaking first person games and will stand in time as a game that changed the industry through a lot of new and unique ideas.
-Who says no to this kind of fast and smooth 60fps shooting in a fantastic and tense setting anyhow?!
+Ageing aside, it still holds up as one of the most groundbreaking shooters ever made and will stand in time as the title that changed and set the blueprint for the industry with innovative and unique ideas.
+Who says no to this kind of satisfying 60fps shooting in a fantastic and tense setting anyhow?!